 Yet in just about every story, the hero ends up (5) crossing the first threshold into her special world.
 Or else, there’d be nothing to read or watch or listen to, depending upon the media you choose.
-In the Lord of the Rings, the threshold is a physical boundary.
+In Lord of the Rings, the threshold is a physical boundary.
 It happens the moment Frodo and his friends leave the Shire for the dangers beyond.

 At this point, it’s perhaps instructive to examine the purpose of the hero’s journey.
 C. G. Jung, the eminent Swiss psychiatrist and protege of Freud who broke with his mentor, believed that the world myth represents a deep psychological voyage, perhaps the central objective of each of our lives.
 For we are each the hero of our own stories.

-Jung concluded that the characters in these stories, whether Biblical or Hindu or from a made-for-TV movie on Hallmark, symbolized certain archetypes.
-These were characters which repeated in our dreams, in our stories, in our wider myths.
-Ultimately, as Hollywood story consultant, Chris Vogler, observes in The Writer’s Journey, the hero’s ultimate goal is a reconciliation with his or her shadow, that aspect of the human self which is cast off, hidden, repressed and maligned.
+Jung concluded that the characters in these repeating myths, whether Biblical or Hindu or from a made-for-TV movie on Hallmark, channeled certain archetypes.
+These archetypes were characters which repeated in our dreams, in our stories, in our wider myths.
+Ultimately, as Hollywood story consultant, Chris Vogler, observes in The Writer’s Journey, the hero’s ultimate goal is a reconciliation with his or her shadow, that aspect of the human psyche which is cast off, hidden, repressed and maligned.
 Mostly, the shadow is the part of each of us which we fear.
 We fear to show it to the world.
 We deny it to others.
 This is social denial.
 We refuse even to acknowledge it to ourselves.
 This is psychological denial.
 When you think shadow, think Hannibal Lecter in Silence of the Lambs.
 The shadow represents our greatest fear.

 This brings us to the title of today’s post: At some point in her journey, the hero must (7) approach the inmost cave.
 In Raiders of the Lost Ark, we’re given a taste of Indiana Jones’s greatest fear at the end of the opening sequence of the film, when he encounters a snake in the cockpit of his plane.
 He remarks to his pilot: “I hate snakes, Jock.
 I hate ’em.”
-He encounters a real cave later in the movie, where he discovers to his chagrin that his treasure is buried beneath a subterranean den of hundreds of snakes.
+He encounters a real cave later in the movie, where he discovers to his chagrin that his most sought-after treasure is buried beneath a subterranean den of hundreds of snakes.
 This is Daniel in the Lion’s Den.
 It’s FBI trainee, Clarice Starling, in the cellar, chasing Jame Gumb in Silence of the Lambs.

-The innermost cave is really that scary, dark place within each of us where the shadow lives.
+The innermost cave is really that scary, dark place within each of us where the shadow resides.
 Sometimes we bury it.
 Sometimes, we disavow it.
 We often deny it.
 Usually, we project it onto others.
 Yet despite the lack of air and light and the nourishment of human companionship, the shadow doesn’t die.
 Ultimately, we must each confront our fear, whether it’s public speaking or death.
 And in the end, all fears are really the fear of death, dressed up as something else.

 In The Dirt, a novel of mainstream-contemporary fiction, ex-lawyer, Miles Holland, is running from a politically-charged criminal case back in Chicago that blew up his legal career.
 He must confront his greatest fear when he has to lawyer up again to try to save the freedom of an eccentric cowhand, Yale Forestall.
-Miles and Yale go up against a small town judge, an arrogant State psychiatrist and a politically-connected former D.A.
+Miles and Yale go up against a small-town judge, an arrogant State psychiatrist and a politically-connected former D.A.
 So for Miles, the courtroom is his innermost cave.